 At the Center for Autonomous Systems and Technologies, students and faculty researchers have access to a new facility, equipped with a drone testing arena that can mimic real-world weather conditions and a zero-gravity-simulating space lab.

 24. University of Maryland, College Park in College Park, MD

 Course Examples: Advanced Topics in Machine Learning, Image Processing and Introduction to Artificial Intelligence

 At the University of Maryland, the Department of Computer Science is home to 3,000 undergraduate computer science majors and 50 full-time tenured/tenure-track faculty members.
 CS offers more than 20 departmental scholarships for undergrads, as well as three different BS in computer science degree programs.
-There’s the general major in computer science, or two specialized computer science majors with concentrations in data science and cyber security.
+There’s a general major in computer science or two specialized computer science majors with concentrations in data science and cybersecurity.
 While only 20 percent of undergraduate CS students at UMD are female, Washington, D.C., a short Metro ride from campus, became the No. 1 city for Women in Tech, according to Forbes.
 In 2017, Forbes reported that on average, women in D.C. are earning 94.8 percent of what men earn.